MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

 - Working on index.js (Done for the basic functionality)
 - Working on controllers.js (Done for the basic functionality)
 - Working on routes.js (Done for the basic functionality)
+- Installing Cors package to allow Cross-Origin Resource Sharing (Done for the basic functionality)